Meet Griselda Boquiren…

 I am proud of the brochures and restaurant flyer that I created for New Hope Cambodia, because I know they will help the NGO gain more donors, volunteers, and sponsors to keep the school running and help the children get free education in Mondul Bai Village.

 Do you think this volunteering experience helped your future studies or career?

 Definitely.
 I know a lot of companies appreciate employees that have done internship or volunteering abroad and it makes them an asset to the company.

 What would be your advice for future volunteers wanting to follow your example?

 Aside from the intention of wanting to help and give back to the community, also think about being practical and realistic.
-I mean in financial terms, be prepared to financially to support yourself in the whole duration of the project and have a lot extra money in case of emergency.
+I mean that financially, you should be prepared to support yourself for the whole duration of the project and have a lot of extra money in case of emergencies.

-If you’d like to have a unique experience while making a difference like Griselda did, contact Professionals doing good for more information at [email protected].
+If you’d like to have a unique experience while making a difference like Griselda did, contact Professionals doing good for more information at [email protected]nalsdoinggood.com.